 Prince Harry, who is an Ambassador for United for Wildlife, spoke about the partnership during a visit to the Southern African Wildlife College just outside Kruger National Park today.

-Speaking to recent graduates of a ranger training programme together with current trainees, Prince Harry said: “You are part of a profession I hold in huge esteem that is dealing with very difficult circumstances.”
+Speaking to recent graduates of a ranger training programme together with current trainees, Prince Harry said:

-He continued: “In addition to stronger laws and global action, we need to do more to help those on the front line of the conservation battle.
+“In addition to stronger laws and global action, we need to do more to help those on the front line of the conservation battle.
 I am delighted to announce today that my brother’s United for Wildlife partnership will work with, and fund, the Southern African Wildlife College so that its graduates are equipped with the best techniques and technologies available to protect some of the world’s endangered species.”

 United for Wildlife’s funding will support the Southern African Wildlife College to build on its existing needs-based training to include Spatial Monitoring and Reporting Tools (SMART) and additional support to the Community Based Natural Resources Management work.
 This will in turn enable the College to build existing staff capacity and engage new trainers, whilst also supporting Protected Area Managers across the SADC region.